Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2600 Gold
 - Wonderous Item

-**Incorporeal**: Whenever you take damage from an enemy, you gain three stacks of regeneration.
-At the start of your turn, you can spend four stacks of regeneration to gain the ability to phase through walls and creatures, while phasing you cannot be restrained or grappled by magical effects.
+**Incorporeal**: Whenever you take damage from an enemy, you gain two stacks of regeneration.
+During your turn, you can spend four stacks of regeneration to gain the ability to phase through walls and creatures until the end of your turn, while phasing you cannot be restrained or grappled.

 **Health**: Your maximum hit points increases equal to a hit dice.

+_Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one._

 ---